DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 <p><strong><em>Will-o'-Wisp.</em></strong> <em>Ranged Spell Attack:</em> +8 to hit, range 30 ft., one creature. <em>Hit:</em> 13 (3d8) necrotic damage.</p>
 <p><strong><em>Deathly Visions.</em></strong> The gallows speaker forces a creature that it can see within 30 feet to make a DC 16 Wisdom saving throw, flooding its mind with terrifying images of its own violent death.
 On a failure, that creature is paralyzed until the start of the gallows speaker’s next turn.</p>
 <h3>Bonus Actions</h3>
-<p><strong><em>Lash of Souls.</em></strong> Ethereal chains lash out around the gallows speaker, forcing up to two creatures that the gallows speaker can see within 5 feet to succeed on a DC 16 Strength saving throw or take 9 (2d8) necrotic damage and be restrained until the start of the gallows speaker’s next turn.
+<p><strong><em>Lash of Souls.</em></strong> Ethereal chains lash out around the gallows speaker, forcing up to two creatures within 5 feet to succeed on a DC 16 Strength saving throw or take 9 (2d8) necrotic damage and be restrained until the start of the gallows speaker’s next turn.
 A creature that succeeds on the saving throw takes half damage and isn’t restrained.</p>
-<p><strong><em>Wisplight Flare.</em></strong> The gallows speaker directs one of its wisps to a point it can see within 30 feet, where it flares with golden light.
+<p><strong><em>Wisplight Flare.</em></strong> The gallows speaker directs one of its wisps to a point within 30 feet, where it flares with golden light.
 Each creature within 5 feet of that point must succeed on a DC 16 Constitution saving throw or take 14 (4d6) radiant damage and be blinded until the start of the gallows speaker's next turn.
 A creature that succeeds on the saving throw takes half damage and isn't blinded.</p>
 <h3>Reactions</h3>
 <p>The gallows speaker can take up to three reactions per round, though no more than one per turn.
 If it would lose its reactions and isn't incapacitated, it loses one reaction instead.</p>
 <p><strong><em>Death's Revelation.</em></strong> In response to taking damage from a creature within range, the gallows speaker attacks that creature with its <strong><em>foretelling touch</em></strong> or <strong><em>will-o'-wisp</em></strong>.</p>